sudoak/hello-rust/notest.md

 * primitive methods implement Display, Debug by default but not struct
 * Debug is a triat and derive is an annotation
 * {:?} vs {:#?}
+* Associate fucntions - which dont take self as parameter - used to return new instance of struct
 *